-Where: Dún Laoghaire-Rathdown, County Dublin
+Where: Marlay Park, Dún Laoghaire-Rathdown, Ireland

 Genre: Rap / Hip Hop / RNB

-“Longitude festival has quickly become the stand out summer festival of the year, boasting past artists such as Travis Scott, Post Malone and Kendrick Lamar.
-2019 headliners include Chance The Rapper, A$AP Rocky and Brockhampton.
+“Longitude festival has quickly become the stand out summer festival of the year, boasting past artists such as Travis Scott, Post Malone, Kendrick Lamar, Chance The Rapper, A$AP Rocky and Brockhampton.

-13) Playing Fields Music Festival
+6) Playing Fields Music Festival

-Where: Clane, County Kildare
+Where: Clane, County Kildare, Ireland

-14) All Together Now
+7) All Together Now Festival 2024

-Where: Curraghmore Estate, County Waterford
+Where: Curraghmore Estate, County Waterford, Ireland

 Genre: Rock / Pop / Dance / Experimental

-15) Forbidden Fruit Festival
+8) Forbidden Fruit Festival 2024

-Where: Kilmainham, County Dublin
+Where: Kilmainham, Dublin, Ireland

 Is Forbidden Fruit the official start of the summer, or the true opener to the festival season?
 Some would argue that east Cork’s It Takes a Village holds that claim, but let there be no pistols at dawn about this – the latter is only two years into its potential tenure as a long-lasting event, whereas Forbidden Fruit is now thoroughly tried, tested and approved.”

-16) It Takes A Village
+9) It Takes A Village Festival

-Where: Trabolgan, East Cork, County Cork
+Where: Trabolgan, East Cork, Ireland

-“Come join us for It Takes A Village 2020 at Trabolgan Holiday Village for a unique and fun filled weekend away on the stunning south coast of Ireland.
+“Come join us for It Takes A Village at Trabolgan Holiday Village for a unique and fun filled weekend away on the stunning south coast of Ireland.
 Gone are the days of tents, wellies and fields of mud.
 Now you can drive door to door and be only two minutes walk from any of the venues.
 It Takes A Village has forever changed the concept of an Irish festival.
 It’s put a roof over its head, made its bed and popped the kettle on!”

-17) Kaleidoscope Festival
+10) Kaleidoscope Festival

-Where: Blessington, County Wicklow
+Where: Blessington, County Wicklow, Ireland

 Genre: Irish / International / Dance